-"I don't have Skype but it probably would be useful."
-The learner's manager also felt Skype would be a useful addition to visits to apprentices: "Skype not to replace visits but to support them.
+Learner A: "I don't have Skype but it probably would be useful."

+The learner's manager also felt Skype would be a useful addition to visits to apprentices:

+"Skype not to replace visits but to support them.
 I like to see someone's facial expressions when I'm talking to them.
-I would find it awkward at first but after 3 or 4 meetings it would be fine."
+I would find it awkward at first but after three or four meetings it would be fine."

 Both the literature review and the learner focus groups demonstrated that learner expectations of the technical infrastructure are not excessive and chiefly involve the ability to use machines running standard Office and Word type packages (or similar) over a reliable internet connection, with the availability of software which is used in the workplace and confidence in using this.
-Access to a decent quality laptop or tablet, or the facility to use their own, high speed, reliable wifi and printers are consistently amongst the top-rated student priorities, together with learning (or refreshing) basic ICT skills.
-Younger learners in particular expected the same, or better, services than they had had in school.
+Access to a decent quality laptop or tablet, or the facility to use their own, high speed, reliable Wi-Fi and printers are consistently among the top-rated student priorities, together with learning (or refreshing) basic ICT skills.
+Younger learners in particular expect the same, or better, services than they have had in school.